About

 The Center’s research goals are to:

-- Construct an atlas of human brain cell variation using a large, diverse set of brain donors
+- Construct an atlas of human brain cell variation using a large, varied set of brain donors

 - Characterize the biological variation in the atlas